Phrogz/visual-scxml-editor/README.md

 ## Features

-* Editing the XML for the state chart updates the graphics, and vice-versa.
+* Editing the XML for the state chart updates the graphics, and vice-versa
+* Selecting states and transitions highlights them in the text editor
-* Default visual style matches the current VS Code theme.
+* Default visual style matches the current VS Code theme
-  * Customization of state colors allows for additional information to be conveyed.
+  * Customization of state colors allows for additional information to be conveyed
-* Visual changes are stored in a custom namespace that does not affect SCXML operation.
+* Visual changes are stored in a custom namespace that does not affect SCXML operation
-* Support for `state`, `parallel`, `history`, and `final` nodes.
+* Visually differentiates states with entry/exit actions
+* Visually differentiates transitions with actions
+* Visually differentiates transitions with conditions
-* Powerful and attractive routing of transitions via waypoints.
+* Powerful and attractive routing of transitions via waypoints

 ## Instructions